 Follow the Tunnel to Lake Michigan Glory at Tunnel Park

-But if underground walks don’t excite you, there’s plenty of above-ground views to keep you coming back to this popular beach in Holland.
+But if underground walks don’t excite you, there’s plenty of above-ground views to keep you coming back to this popular beach.

 Tunnel Park at a Glance